 Empty the entire water system.
 Blow out the residual water from the water pipes (0.5 bar max.).
 Leave the water taps on in central position.
 Leave all drain cocks open.
-Observe the notes in chapter 11.
+Observe the notes in chapter 11

-12.7.2 Winter lay-up
+12.7.2 Lay-up over winter